temichus/scylladb/README.md

 ### Running from the compiled source

 The only thing needed is the location of the (compiled) sources for Scylla.
-This is done by pointing the `CASSANDRA_DIR` to the path of the Scylla repository:
+This is done by pointing the `--cassandra_dir` to the path of the Scylla repository:

-    CASSANDRA_DIR=~/path/to/scylla nosetests --process-timeout=7200
+    pytest --cassandra-dir=~/path/to/scylla

 To target a Scylla executable compiled in a specific mode include the full path to the build dir:

-    CASSANDRA_DIR=~/path/to/scylla/build/debug nosetests --process-timeout=7200
+    pytest --cassandra-dir=~/path/to/scylla/build/debug

 The shell script `scylla_dtest_env.sh` will set this automatically for you to a value that works in most deployments, it assumes the Scylla sources are next to